2018 Women's Hockey World Cup: Bidding

-In March 2013, one month after the FIH published the Event Assignment Process Document for the 2014–2018 cycle, Australia, Belgium, England and New Zealand were shortlisted as candidates for hosting the event and were demanded to submit bidding documentation, requirement that eventually Belgium did not meet.
+In March 2013, one month after the FIH published the Event Assignment Process Document for the 2014–2018 cycle, Australia, Belgium, England and New Zealand were shortlisted as candidates for hosting the event and were asked to submit bidding documentation, a requirement that eventually Belgium did not meet.
 In addition one month before the host election, Australia withdrew their application due to technical and financial reasons.
 England was announced as host on 7 November 2013 during a special ceremony in Lausanne, Switzerland.

 Venue

-Also chosen to host the 2015 EuroHockey Nations Championship for men and women, the tournament will be held at the Lee Valley Hockey and Tennis Centre within the Queen Elizabeth Olympic Park in London, England.
+Also chosen to host the 2015 EuroHockey Nations Championship for men and women, the tournament was held at the Lee Valley Hockey and Tennis Centre within the Queen Elizabeth Olympic Park in London, England.
 This venue is part of the legacy from the 2012 Summer Olympics as the Riverbank Arena, where the field hockey events took place, which was scaled down and moved to its current location at Lee Valley Park.